 The First Earth Day in April 1970

-Back in 1970, it was perfectly legal for a factory to spew black clouds of toxics into the air or dump tons of toxic waste into a nearby stream because there was no EPA, no Clean Air Act, no Clean Water Act.
+Back in 1970, it was perfectly legal for a factory to spew black clouds of toxins into the air or dump tons of toxic waste into a nearby stream because there was no EPA, no Clean Air Act, no Clean Water Act.
 Unfortunately, there were no legal or regulatory mechanisms to protect our environment.

 “In spring 1970, Senator Gaylord Nelson created Earth Day as a way to force this issue onto the national agenda.
 Twenty million Americans demonstrated in different U.S. cities, and it worked!
 In December 1970, Congress authorized the creation of a new federal agency to tackle environmental issues, the U.S. Environmental Protection Agency,” according to the United States Environmental Protection Agency.